umd-mith/mithcast/README.md

-This utility adds an audio enclosure to [MITH's Digital Dialogue RSS feed] by extracting the audio from the Vimeo video and putting it up on Amazon S3.
+This utility adds an audio enclosure to MITH's existing [Digital Dialogue RSS feed] by extracting the audio from the Vimeo video and putting it up on Amazon S3 along with a new RSS file that is optimized for podcast playing.
 It is able to keep track of videos it has already converted and is designed to be run on a schedule from cron.

+If the audio from our Vimeo videos was URL addressable it would be more feasible to manage this in Wordpress.
+But I couldn't seem to find away to get audio out of Vimeo, and didn't want to make our production workflow for Digital Dialogues any more involved.

+## Run

 First make sure AWS_SECRET_ACCESS_KEY and AWS_ACCESS_KEY_ID are set in your environment.